natalieagus/50005/docs/Problem Set/01-os-intro-and-roles.md

 <br><br>
 This example illustrates a classic systems bug: assuming a function is safe to call anywhere, when in fact <span class="orange-bold">it's not reentrant and not protected from concurrency</span>.
 In kernel code or drivers, these assumptions can lead to catastrophic, hard-to-debug failures.
 </p></div><br>

+## Device Drivers and Execution Mode

+Device drivers can either run in kernel mode (where they have direct access to hardware and privileged instructions) or user mode (isolated from critical system resources).
+Some operating systems like Linux run most drivers in kernel mode, while others like certain versions of Windows or microkernel-based systems (e.g., QNX, MINIX) allow or even require user-mode drivers.

+Answer the following questions:
+1. Name two operating systems that run most device drivers in kernel mode, and one OS that prefers or supports user-mode drivers.
+You need to search the internet for answers.
+2. Explain three benefits of running device drivers in kernel mode.
+3. Explain three potential risks or drawbacks of kernel-mode drivers compared to user-mode drivers.
+4. Imagine you are building a new OS for a critical real-time system (e.g., a medical device).
+Would you place most drivers in kernel mode or user mode?
+Justify your choice by referring to performance, reliability, and maintainability concerns.

+<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
+Two operating systems that run most device drivers in kernel mode are Linux and Windows NT-based systems (e.g., Windows 10).
+An operating system that supports or prefers user-mode drivers is MINIX 3, which follows a microkernel architecture.
+Additionally, Windows Vista and later introduced User-Mode Driver Framework (UMDF) for certain classes of devices.

+Running drivers in kernel mode offers **performance** benefits since drivers can directly access hardware and memory without costly user-kernel transitions.
+It also allows **tighter integration** with OS subsystems and avoids the overhead of inter-process communication.
+However, this approach has serious drawbacks. **Bugs** in kernel-mode drivers can **crash** the entire system, posing a major stability risk.
+It also increases the attack surface for security vulnerabilities and makes debugging more difficult due to limited tooling and lack of isolation.

+For a critical real-time system like a <span class="orange-bold">medical device</span>, user-mode drivers should be preferred wherever possible. **Reliability** and **fault isolation** are more **important** than raw performance in such systems.
+A user-mode driver crash would only affect the specific device, not the whole system, and updates or debugging can be done more safely.
+However, for timing-critical components, kernel-mode may still be necessary if latency becomes a bottleneck.
+A hybrid approach—with clear justification for any kernel-mode drivers—offers the best balance between safety and performance.
+</p></div><br>